 Often, having a disability creates a substantial barrier to employment.
 However, everyone has a skill to offer, and anyone has the potential to become employed.
 Supported Employment (SEP) Services at Trinity seek to help individuals with disabilities identify their strengths, create job goals, and reach career aspirations.

-At the first meeting, an individual meets with a job developer to identify the types of supports necessary to meet his or her employment goal.
-Employment services program participants have access to the following supports:
+At the first meeting, a person seeking employment services will work with a job developer to identify what types of supports will be necessary to meet his or her employment goals.
+Participants in the program have access to the following supports:

 - Personal consulting and training to enhance job-seeking and retention skills

 - Follow-up consulting and assistance

 - Access to The Branch Well-Being and Enrichment Center